-It’s function, in common with other bursa, acts as a shock absorber and a lubricant for the movement of the of the hip muscles adjacent to it.
+Its function, in common with other bursa, acts as a shock absorber and a lubricant for the movement of the of the hip muscles adjacent to it.
 Occasionally, this bursa can become inflamed and clinically painful and tender to touch.
 Although this condition can be due to an injury, such as twisting motions or from overuse, it can sometimes arise for no obvious cause.

-The symptoms include hip pain on walking, and the tenderness over the upper part of the femur, with inability to lie in comfort on the affected side.
-Other causes of trochanteric bursitis include uneven leg length, iliotibial band syndrome and weakness of the hip abductor muscles.
+The symptoms include hip pain on walking, and the tenderness over the upper part of the femur, with the inability to lie in comfort on the affected side.
+Other causes of trochanteric bursitis include uneven leg length, iliotibial band syndrome, and weakness of the hip abductor muscles.
 The primary symptom is hip pain, especially on the outer side of the hip joint.
 This pain may appear when the person is walking or lying down on that site.
 X-rays, ultrasound and Magnetic Resonance Imaging may reveal tears or swelling.

 Tendinitis refers to inflammation of a tendon, a flexible band of tissue that connects the muscles to the bones.
 The pull of the muscles is transmitted to the bone by the tendons which allow movement.
 When the tendons are inflamed and irritated, the pulling action of the muscle is impaired with loss of function of the joint.
 Symptoms can vary from aches or pains and local joint stiffness to a burning that surrounds the whole joint around the inflamed tendon.

 In some cases, swelling occurs along with heat and redness, and there may be visible knots surrounding the joint.